kiazhi/kiazhi.github.io/_posts/2019-06-30-Resolving-Application-Gateway-frontend-IP-address-that-is-not-listening.md

 What is the current issue?

-- Discovery of Application Gateway Frontend Listener is not listening or responding
+- Discover Application Gateway Frontend Listener is not listening or responding

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>
 <p style='font-size: 16px; vertical-align: top; text-align: right;'>↑<a href='#top'>Top</a></p>